jmcaluyafuentes/ccf-dgroup-mngt/README.md

 - Axios: A promise-based HTTP client for making API requests.
 - React Router: For handling routing and navigation within the application.

-## Browser Compatibility

-The application has been tested in Google Chrome at this stage and has not yet been tested in Safari.